Rin-chan/AAP_Project/README.md

 - General helps: https://www.tutorialspoint.com/react_native/react_native_app.htm
 - Organisation: https://cheesecakelabs.com/blog/efficient-way-structure-react-native-projects/

-## Database:
+## SCRATCH DATABASE, PLANNING TO REPLACE WITH LOCAL DATABASE OR AWS
-You will need your own database for a private key for easier debugging.
+~~You will need your own database for a private key for easier debugging.
 We will share one database for final presentation.<br>
-Create a file called database.json in the project.
+Create a file called database.json in the project.~~
 ```
 {
     "endpoint": "Your-Website-Here",